-Successful participation in this programme enables students to gain provisional registration as a Primary teacher, working with young learners in the 3-12 age group.
+Successful participation in this course will enable you to gain provisional registration as a Primary teacher, working with young learners in the 3-12 age group.

 You will benefit from a blend of guidance from a range of successful practitioners, peer learning and individual study.